bstefanescu/qutejs/web/doc/docs/model/lifecycle.md

 Called just after the component is disconnected from the DOM.
 It may be called several times in the component life cycle.

-This handler can be used to cleanup resources setup by the `connected` handler.
+This handler can be used to clean-up resources setup by the `connected` handler.

 ## Functional Components and the Life Cycle